kclapper/tulip/design-docs/Sprint 2024/Process.md

 - **CI/CD**: I'm a big fan of GitHub Actions for CI/CD and I've used it a lot.
 I'd be happy to set up a CI/CD pipeline.
 I think it would be useful to have automated tests/linting run for each PR we create and for each accepted PR into main.
 What do you guys think?

+# Retrospective at Semester's End

+We ended up going with codename Tulip for the project.
+The folder and file names were updated to use this new codename.

+We didn't end up using a lot of the process described above.
+I thought I'd describe how we ended up doing things.

+## GitHub Issues / Project

+We used GitHub issues extensively to track the work we did.
+Each issue was mapped to a requirement or task that needed to be completed and we used GitHub projects to track who should work on which issues during each sprint.
+Using GitHub projects, we could plan ahead and assign issues to sprints in the future too.

+## Git Strategy

+We locked the main branch in GitHub.
+This way, it was much harder to accidentally mess it up.
+All code contributions were through PRs.
+We had originally set out to do PR reviews, where each memeber of the group would review each PR.
+This ended up being slower than we wanted though.
+The lag time from submitting a PR to it being reviewed meant that code wasn't integrated quickly, and with upcoming meetings it meant more work at the last minute.
+Instead, we submitted PRs then squash merged them immediately.
+We would still assign each person on the team to review the PR and send the link to it in the chat, but this was mostly to keep everyone updated with what was happening in the codebase.

+## Testing and CI

+We found that the structure of the project made it difficult to write unit tests.
+Especially with regards to the UI, it wasn't exactly clear how to go about it.
+Between that and the time pressure to get features implemented, we didn't end up writing any tests.
+Since there were no tests to run, we never setup a CI pipeline to ensure that all code contributions were working properly.

+Instead of having a dedicated testing plan, we tested the application continuously as we developed it.
+When we would have bi-weekly meetings with the client or professor Fletcher, we would demonstrate the application to them.
+This also served as a form of acceptance test.

+## Weekly Releases

+At our bi-weekly meetings with the client, we would show them our work and explain what we'd accomplished.
+The client didn't seem interested in running it locally to test themselves.
+Since there were only three people in the group, we didn't find a lot of use in having versioned releases.
+We could continuously check and test the behavior of the project as we built it.
+As a result, we didn't do weekly releases.

+## Sprint Timeline

+We had two week sprints and they rougly corresponded with our bi-weekly meetings with professor Fletcher.
+At one point, we had a three week sprint to account for spring break.
+Our bi-weekly meetings with the client also roughly corresponded with the sprint start/end, though for part of the semester the client and professor Fletcher meetings were offset by a week, meaning we met with the client in the middle of the sprint.

+## Requirements Document

+Our client had their own detailed requirements document which was very useful.
+We keep our requirements document but only updated it sparingly.
+Ideally, it would have gone into more detail and been updated as new requirements came to light.
+While we did try to label GitHub issues with the associated requirement, not all group members adhered to this.
+Between the existence of the client's requirements document and low adoption and maintenance of the group's requirements document, the group's requirements document was underutilized.

+## Meeting Notes

+We took meeting notes at several of the meetings, but not all of them.
+Over the course of the semester, the meeting notes became more free form and didn't have the structure laid out above.